JabariD/BibleIsAlive/frontend/README.md

 ## Developer Notes

+The frontend is developed using React Native https://reactnative.dev/docs/getting-started and TypeScript.

 Run the command `npx create-expo-app christian-app` for the initial creation of the app!

 To run your app: